Netball in Malawi

 Netball in Malawi is organized by the Netball Association of Malawi.

 National team

-The Malawi national netball team competes in international netball tournaments such as the Netball World Cup, the Commonwealth Games, the African Netball Championships, the Fast5 Netball World Series and the Diamond Challenge.
+The Malawi national netball team competes in international netball tournaments such as the Netball World Cup, the Commonwealth Games, the African Netball Championships, the Fast5 Netball World Series and the SPAR Diamond Challenge.
 Malawi's best performance at a major international tournament was a third place finish at the 2016 Fast5 Netball World Series.
 Malawi has defeated New Zealand, Australia and England in international tournaments.
 As of 1 July 2020, they are sixth in the INF World Rankings.